rppicomidi/usb_midi_host/README.md

 installed.
 Please make sure you can build and run the blink example found in the [Getting Started Guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).
-Version 2.0 or later of the `pico-sdk` offers the best support for this project
+Version 2.0 or later of the `pico-sdk` offers the best support for this project.

+### ${PICO_SDK_PATH}
+If you are following Chapter 3 of the [Getting Started Guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf), you installed VS Code and the Official Raspberry Pi Pico VS Code extension.
+The VS Code extension installed the `pico-sdk` in the `${HOME}/.pico-sdk/sdk/2.0.0` directory.
+If you followed the manual toolchain installation per Appendix C of the [Getting Started Guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf), then you installed the `pico-sdk` in `${HOME}/pico`.

 ### TinyUSB Library
 You will also need to make sure that the the TinyUSB library is installed.
-If there is nothing in the directory `pico-sdk/lib/tinyusb`, or the directory does not exist, please run the following commands
+If there is nothing in the directory `${PICO_SDK_PATH}/lib/tinyusb`, or the directory does not exist, please run the following commands
 ```
 cd ${PICO_SDK_PATH}/pico-sdk
-git submodule update --recursive --init
+git submodule update --init
 ```
 ### TinyUSB for Pre-Version 2.0 `pico-sdk`
 You will need a version of the TinyUSB library that supports